C.M.B.

-C.M.B. is the debut album by American R&B group Color Me Badd, released on July 23, 1991, by Giant Records.
+C.M.B. is the debut studio album by American R&B group Color Me Badd, released on July 23, 1991, by Giant Records.
 It was produced by several record producers, including Dr. Freeze, Nick Mundy, and Howie Tee.

 The album received mixed reviews from critics, who found the production and lyrics generic despite some decent vocal work.
 C.M.B. peaked at number 3 on the US Billboard 200 and spawned seven singles: "I Wanna Sex You Up", "I Adore Mi Amor", "All 4 Love", "Color Me Badd", "Thinkin' Back", "Heartbreaker", and "Slow Motion".
 The album was certified triple platinum by the Recording Industry Association of America (RIAA), denoting shipments of three million copies in the country.